pawelleckii/Book-Price-Miner/README.md

 ## Running the application
 The application has been provided with sample implementation.
-To see how it works, user has to run ihs.api.BookPriceMiner class.
+To see how it works, user has to run ihs.api.BookPriceMiner class provided with main method.